Soarez/spid-tech-docs/resources/articles/using-spid-as-a-payment-provider.md

 With paylinks, you prepare the product(s) the user wants to buy and inform SPiD of the impending purchase.
 SPiD will return a URL that will take the user to the check out process for the selected products.
-Products may or may not be storedm in SPiD.
+Products may or may not be stored in SPiD.

 - [Guide: Getting started with SPiD Paylinks](/getting-started-with-paylinks/)